home-assistant/home-assistant.io/source/_components/melissa.markdown

 ha_iot_class: "Cloud Polling"
 ---

-The `melissa climate` component is the main component to connect to a [Melissa Climate](http://seemelissa.com/) A/C control.
+The `Melissa` component is the main component to connect to a [Melissa Climate](http://seemelissa.com/) A/C control.

 To set the Melissa component up, add the following information to your `configuration.yaml` file: